-And now Life 2.0 has proved quite a ride.
+And now Life 2.0 has proven quite a ride.

-One of my greatest joys has been discovering and then leading The Clergy Project, a 501(c)3 providing peer support services, community resourcing, and career development assistance to over 800 religious leaders in 34 countries around the world who—like me!—found themselves no longer able to believe in godstuff.
-Along the way I’ve also participated in a variety of other nonprofit organizations, picked up a life and career coaching certification, trained in the LPI Seven Steps for Clarity and Results,™ and started more than a handful of entrepreneurial projects and businesses.*
+One of my greatest joys has been discovering, joining, and then eventually serving as president of The Clergy Project, a 501(c)3 providing peer support services, community resourcing, and career development assistance to over 800 religious leaders in 34 countries around the world, those who—like me!—found themselves no longer able to believe in godstuff.
+Along the way I’ve also participated in a variety of other nonprofit organizations, become an endorsed Humanist celebrant, picked up a life and career coaching certification, trained in the LPI Seven Steps for Clarity and Results,™ and started more than a handful of entrepreneurial projects and businesses.*

 But basically, I just love humanity and love being human.
 And within that sphere, I love things like sanity and adventure and community, and I’m fascinated by the study of human potential and the diversity of individual strengths.